mgorav/language-as-service/README.md

 *NOTE* interactionId provides ability to distinguish between two users.
 Futher it provides mechanism of continuation of the same execution context of the user.

-*NOTE* %python provides mechanism to switch between different lanauges.
+*NOTE* %python provides mechanism to switch between different languages.

 - Using classical curl :